HAIR CARE PRODUCTS (NON-COLORING)

 7138

-Contaminants and chemicals associated with cancer can be found in food and many other common products.
-But, no category of consumer products is accountable to less government oversight than cosmetics and other personal care products, including Volume Booster.
-Although many of the contaminants and chemicals in cosmetics and personal care products probably present little risk, subjection to some has been associated with serious health issues, including cancer.
+Chemicals and contaminants associated with cancer can be found in food and lots of other common items.
+However, no category of consumer items is accountable to less government management than cosmetics and other personal products, including Volume Booster.
+While many of the chemicals and contaminants in cosmetics and personal care products likely pose minimal risk, exposure to a few has been associated with major health problems, such as cancer.